voltrevo/monorepo/projects/typed-bytes/README.md

 ## [A More Complex Example](./examples/Shapes/README.md)

 Suppose we were making a graphics application where the user can draw shapes on a canvas.
 We want to be able to be able to encode the canvas and its shapes so we can save it to disk, synchronize it with a remote display, or what-have-you.

 ![Snake](./examples/Shapes/tutorial/step10/drawing.png)

 The image above is encoded in just 71 bytes.
 [Keep reading](./examples/Shapes/README.md) for a step-by-step guide to create a vector graphics format to achieve this using `typed-bytes`.

+## Status

+`typed-bytes` isn't ready to offer a stable API.

+Having said that, I believe it's very usable in its current form by pinning the version.
+It's also only ~500 sloc, so if you have problems upgrading you have the option of staying on your own fork.

+## Plans

+- Support for omitting fields instead of optionals needing to be present with `null`/`undefined`
+- Better support for sparse objects / condense union options at the object level so that a whole byte isn't needed for each union option
+- Optionally including some header bytes representing a digest of the type information
+- Performance testing and tuning
+- Tools for aligning with existing encodings
+- Advice about versioning and compatibility when using `typed-bytes`
+- Better support for user defined types (e.g. include classes)
+- Async support
+- Adaptors for files/sockets/etc
+- RPC
+- Optional code-gen for boosting performance and supporting other languages
+- Incorporate pointers to support file format enabling incremental changes to large data structures

 ## Why Use typed-bytes Instead Of...